Zero Punctuation: History

-Prior to Zero Punctuation, Croshaw primarily authored content for his blog, Fully Ramblomatic, and would occasionally review video games, often with an emphasis on humor and criticism.
+Prior to Zero Punctuation, Croshaw primarily authored content for his blog, Fullyramblomatic, and would occasionally review video games, often with an emphasis on humor and criticism.
 In July 2007, Croshaw uploaded two game reviews in video format to YouTube in the same style that would eventually be used for Zero Punctuation: one of the demo of The Darkness for the PlayStation 3, and the other of Fable: The Lost Chapters for the PC.
 Both were well-received and The Escapist was one of several publishers to offer Croshaw a contract.

 The name "Zero Punctuation" refers to the speed of Croshaw's narration.
 Since its creation, the series has become popular in the gaming community.
 Video game developers and publishers have occasionally acknowledged Croshaw's reviews of their games, and at least one internet meme has resulted from Zero Punctuation.
-At the end of every year, Croshaw creates special episodes of Zero Punctuation discussing what he believes were the best and worst games of the year – a practice that started at the end of 2008.
-He has occasionally dedicated episodes to new technologies or milestones in video gaming, such as E3 and the coming of the eighth generation of consoles.

-Since 2014, Croshaw has dedicated certain episodes to covering events or periods in gaming history that he considered to have disparaged the industry or its reputation.
+At the end of each year, starting in 2008, Croshaw created special episodes of Zero Punctuation discussing what he believes were the best and worst games of the year.
+He occasionally dedicated episodes to new technologies or milestones in video gaming, such as E3 and the coming of the eighth generation of consoles.
+Croshaw also dedicated certain episodes to covering events or periods in gaming history that he considered to have disparaged the industry or its reputation.
 These include the video game industry crash of 1983, and the controversial Hot Coffee mod for Grand Theft Auto: San Andreas.

 From 2009 to 2017, Croshaw authored a column on The Escapist known as Extra Punctuation.
 These articles were originally published every Tuesday and often supplemented the previous week's review by discussing a certain topic or trend exhibited by that game.
 Croshaw resumed the series in 2021 in video format.

+On November 6, 2023, Croshaw announced he had resigned from The Escapist with other colleagues out of solidarity following the firing of editor-in-chief Nick Calandra that same day.
+He also confirmed that he did not own the rights to Zero Punctuation, leaving the future of the series in doubt.
+Two days later, on November 8, Calandra and Croshaw announced that Croshaw would continue making weekly short-form reviews under the title of Fully Ramblomatic.
+This show is hosted on Second Wind, a new outlet formed by the staff who left The Escapist.
+The Escapist's parent company Gamurs published the final two episodes of Zero Punctuation—reviews of Sonic Superstars and Marvel's Spider-Man 2—on November 21.